+Accessibility Ontario is a training and development organization that helps nonprofits and businesses in Ontario to understand and comply with the Accessibility for Ontarians with Disabilities Act (2005).
+We have helped thousands of organizations successfully meet, and exceed, their AODA requirements.
 A trusted and respected provider of training and consultation on the AODA, Accessibility Ontario brings solutions to your organization’s needs at each phase of AODA compliance.
-Whether it is risk mitigation, complex multi-year strategies, barrier identification, employee accommodation, or ongoing training requirements, we are committed to meeting the accessibility needs of all organizations from small and medium sized businesses to multi-nationals and governments.
+Whether it is risk mitigation, complex multi-year strategies, barrier identification, accessibility audits, or ongoing training requirements, we are committed to meeting the accessibility needs of all organizations.